 I filled my first plate with chicken, bbq, hash/rice, and collards.
 The second plate included a small bit of bbq and their stewed tomatoes over rice.
 I finished with a sampling of their banana pudding.

 The pork is pulled and not chopped, which is good.
 Like last time, there is a clear smokey flavor that permeates the meat but is not overpowering.

 The BBQ is pre-sauced with a vinegar-pepper based sauce, but it is subtle and wasn’t so strong that you couldn’t have used the sauces provided on each table.
 Also, it did not make the BBQ mushy.
 I found the texture fine and the pork was not overcooked.

 Overall, I found the BBQ to be fine.
 It wasn’t great, it wasn’t bad.
-It was perfectly good buffet bbq.
+It was a perfectly good buffet BBQ.